-OHC protects land in Jefferson, Jennings, Switzerland, Ohio, Dearborn, Ripley, Washington, Clark, Scott, and Decatur Counties.
+OHC protects land in Jefferson, Jennings, Switzerland, Ohio, Dearborn, Ripley, Washington, Clark, Scott, Jackson, and Decatur Counties.

 What is a land trust, exactly?
 Learn what we do.